LODSContent/MB-300-Microsoft-Dynamics-365-Core-Finance-and-Operations/Instructions/Labs/MB-300T00A-ENU-PracticeLab_M01E02.md

 10. Apply the following filters: Enter a filter value of `US` on the **Account** field using the **begins with** filter operator; Enter a filter value of `Wholesales` on the **Name** field using the **contains** filter operator.

 11. View the results.

+**Create search queries**

+Under **Options** action pane tab, the **Advanced filter or sort** button launches the inquiry dialog box

+Select related and derived tables to the form that you are working on.
+You can add derived tables into the **Range** tab and choose your desired field(s) and assign criteria.

+You can also set up and assign sorting, and date options, and view the joins based on selected criteria.

+Aside from the Default Dashboard, from anywhere in Dynamics 365 Finance apps, you can directly access the inquiry dialog box with the shortcut key **Ctrl+Shift+F3**.